Barley & Sage

 The best thing about roasting strawberries, is that it's a good way to use up berries that are a bit past their prime.

-You might also like this roasted peach shortcake!
+You might also like this roasted peach shortcake or this strawberry rhubarb shortcake!

 Ingredient Notes